Castellari/gSuiteCalendarSync/README.md

 #### 5. Create a trigger for the script to run every 1 minute
 Create a trigger for the script to run every X minutes, this will allow for any changes to be reflected frequently on your personal calendar.
-I have this seted as 1 minute intervals to have updates as frequently as I can.
+I have this set as 1 minute intervals to have updates as frequently as I can.

 You can create the trigger on the script page at **Edit > Current project's triggers**, the click on **No triggers set up.
 Click here to add one now.** [More information](https://developers.google.com/apps-script/guides/triggers/installable#managing_triggers_manually)